 Taking a career decision is not an easy task when you have to choose between many options available to you; especially when you are in the early phase of your career when high paying jobs seems lucrative.

-If you are a person who would like to earn by helping others or making some impact in lives of others; social work is a career for you.
+If you are a person who would like to earn by helping others or making some impact on the lives of others; social work is a career for you.
 Having stated this, what is social work?

-Social work is a specialized and a skill based profession in which professionals work in a variety of fields.
-They basically work with people to solve their personal or social problems at the micro level and inclusive development at the macro level.
+Social work is a specialized and skill-based profession in which professionals work in a variety of fields.
+They basically work with people to solve their personal or social problems at the micro-level and inclusive development at the macro level.

 Some important facts you need to know before choosing social work as a career are enlisted below.

 Old age brings with it a number of issues which needs to be addressed.
 Social workers look into the health, family and social security of the elderly.
-This area of practice is emerging especially in the individualistic societies where elderly are often provided institutional care.
+This area of practice is emerging, especially in the individualistic societies where the elderly are often provided institutional care.

-Another area for social work practice is hospitals where they work as paraprofessionals.
-Professionals who specialize in psychiatric social work are employed in the area of psychiatry.
+Another area of social work practice is hospitals where they work as paraprofessionals.
+Professionals who specialize in psychiatric social workers are employed in the area of psychiatry.

-Besides the physical ailment, some disease bring with them, the patients also need social and emotional support.
+Besides the physical ailment, some disease brings with them, the patients also need social and emotional support.
 Social workers play a vital role in this area.

-Social workers mainly work for the prevention and awareness generation at the at the community level and rehabilitation of these individuals after their treatment.
+Social workers, mainly work for the prevention and awareness generation at the community level and rehabilitation of these individuals after their treatment.
 Social workers are also involved in advocacy activities to fight for the rights of such vulnerable group.

-Disasters often occur in our environment in various form, e.g, earthquakes, cyclone, landslides etc. Social workers actively work for the disaster victims, be it natural or accidents.
+Disasters often occur in our environment in various forms, e.g., earthquakes, cyclone, landslides etc. Social workers actively work for the disaster victims, be it natural or accidents.

-Rehabilitation is one of the most important aspect when working with victims of disaster.
-Social workers work with a team of professionals of different field for the relief of the victims.
+Rehabilitation is one of the most important aspects when working with victims of the disaster.
+Social workers work with a team of professionals of the different field for the relief of the victims.

 Schools hire social workers to look into the psycho-social needs of the children.
-Cases of bullying, truancy, academic lag etc. are common in schools which has to be dealt with a professional expertise.
+Cases of bullying, truancy, academic lag etc. Are common in schools which has to be dealt with professional expertise.

 With many communities in several countries facing the wrath of civil wars, people flee their country and take refuge in other countries.
 Refugees have their own set of problems in the host country which the social workers strive to address.